 What Are Its Closest Competitors?

-With Audi's RS 5 reaching for a pension, it leaves the closest rival as perhaps the Mercedes-Benz C63 AMG.
-That car has a V8 and it's not as fast as the M4, not to mention it's gearing up for a redesign of its own.
+With Audi's RS 5 reaching for a pension, it leaves the closest rival as perhaps the 2015 Mercedes-Benz C63 AMG.
+The coupe is carried over intact for 2015, armed with a stonking 451-hp normally aspirated V8.

 There's the Cadillac CTS-V Coupe, which is heading into its final year of the current body style.
-In terms of power it's more than a match, but it doesn't have the surgically precise handling that makes the M4 feel so lively.
+In terms of power it's more than a match, but it doesn't outshine the M4's livelier handling.
 If anything, the M4's abilities bring it into the range of cars like the Jaguar F-Type Coupe and Porsche Cayman S.

-It's a brilliant drive in all conditions, with handling accuracy and sheer speed that force you to consider just how much faster you could want a car to be, regardless of how much money you had to spend.
+It's a standout drive in nearly all conditions, with handling accuracy and sheer speed that force you to consider just how much faster you could want a car to be, regardless of how much money you had to spend.

 Coupled to that, it's luxurious and practical, with day-to-day usefulness built in.